NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 $$ \forall h \in \{0,1, \cdots, t\} \Rightarrow b_t^i = b_t^j $$ {#eq:blockFinality}

 In summary, the block finality provides that clients do not need to verify the majority of Consensus for SMR.
-In this sense, seed nodes can just append all blocks that posses the number of authentic signatures defined by the protocol (namely, $M = 2f+1$).
+In this sense, seed nodes can just append all blocks that possess the number of authentic signatures defined by the protocol (namely, $M = 2f+1$).
-In this sense, as already described, for the current NEO dBFT, the minimum number of required signatures is $2f+1$ as defined in The Byzantine Generals Problems [@lamport1982byzantine], where $f = \frac{1}{3} \times N$ is the maximum number of Byzantine nodes allowed by the network protocol.
+In this sense, as already described for the current NEO dBFT, the minimum number of required signatures is $2f+1$ as defined in The Byzantine Generals Problems [@lamport1982byzantine], where $f = \frac{1}{3} \times N$ is the maximum number of Byzantine nodes allowed by the network protocol.

 ## Multiple block signature exposure